Jexxer/Jexxer.github.io/README.md

 ## Help

-For any advise for common problems or issues please e-mail me
+For any advise or common problems or issues please e-mail me
 * jwatsoncode@gmail.com